Has the time come to reverse our stance on extended rear-facing and turn children forward-facing at age 1 like we used to in the olden days?

 What about Sweden?
 They have an excellent track record with rear-facing seats.

 Sweden does indeed have very low rates of injury and death because they typically RF their children until age 3-4.
 However, Sweden has a very different educational awareness and driving environment compared to the U.S. as well as different vehicles and carseats.
 Their RF carseats are installed very differently (sometimes in the front passenger seat with the airbag disabled), they drive fewer miles on less crowded roadways with fewer impaired drivers.
 Their vehicle fleet lacks the sheer numbers of large pickups and SUVs we have in the USA.
-Also, Swedish seats do not pass federal safety standards in the U.S., Canada or even in Europe because of how different they are and how they are meant to be installed (with load legs, multiple tethers and bracing).
+Also, Swedish seats do not pass federal safety standards in North America because of how different they are and how they are meant to be installed (with load legs, multiple tethers and bracing).
 It’s just not a fair comparison by any stretch.
-Most importantly, they don’t use forward-facing carseats with a harness system, so they have no comparative data from their own roads.
+Most importantly, they don’t use forward-facing carseats with a 5-point harness system, so they have no RF vs FF comparative data from their own crashes.

 How could the flaws in this study have gone unnoticed for so long?
 Wasn’t the Henary et al study peer-reviewed before it was published in 2007?